The 242 Rule Promises Your Best Ever Makeup. Here's Proof It Works

 @molliemcmullon Replying to @Molliemcmullon The 242 makeup rule >>> #makeup #makeuphacks #makeuptips #makeuptutorial #flawlessmakeup #242makeup ♬ wonderland - tayloraudios🎧

-All long-lasting makeup looks start with a hydrating moisturiser or sunscreen so I used The Outset Nourishing Squalane Daily Moisturizer, £36, and Garnier Ambre Solaire Super UV Face Fluid SPF50+, £12.
-This summer I've exclusively opted for lightweight skin tints but the recently launched MAC Studio Radiance Serum-Powered Foundation, £39, is excellent (even better than the new Glossier Stretch Fluid Foundation, £34, in my opinion).
-It's so featherweight, I forget I'm even wearing it, but it lends ample coverage and glow — everything I want and need from a foundation.
+All long-lasting makeup looks start with a hydrating moisturiser or sunscreen, so The Outset Nourishing Squalane Daily Moisturizer, $70, and La Roche Posay Anthelios Invisible Fluid SPF 50+, $30.49 are a good start.
+This summer I've exclusively opted for lightweight skin tints but the M.A.C Studio Radiance Face & Body Radiant Sheer Foundation, $64, is excellent.
+It's so featherweight, I forget I'm even wearing it, but it lends light coverage and glow.

 How you apply it is entirely up to you but at a recent makeup masterclass, I spotted Kendall Jenner's makeup artist, Mary Phillips, apply a few pumps of foundation to the inside of her arm and blend it with a brush so that the product melted into each and every bristle.
 Then she applied it to the face.
 I suspect this lends a more believable, seamless finish than pumping the product directly onto your face (the downside of which is using too much, which can then appear cakey if your blending isn't up to scratch).